freeradical13/freeradical13.github.io/index.md

 A [confocal microscope][] uses point illumination to detect a small portion of a sample and this is repeated at different depths and points to create a 2D or 3D picture.

+A [Bright-field microscope][] uses illumination from below and observation from above with a white light and contrast is created by attenuating light in dense areas.

+An [inverted microscope][] has the light source and condensor on the top and lenses at the bottom.
+An inverted phase contrast microscope is often used to view cells with the phase contrast necessary to accentuate differences in densities since cells are mostly water and clear.

+A [fluorescence microscope][] detects the fluorescence of [fluorophores][] (or reporter molecules, or probes) in a material.

 An [electron microscope][] (EM) focuses a beam of electrons through a substance onto a surface and use a magnetic field to have a similar effect as the bending of light in a light microscope.
 Typically, electron microscopes have a magnification up to 1000,000X.
 Electron microscopes cannot resolve substances less than ~2nm.

 A [scanning electron microscope][] (SEM) focuses a beam of electrons on a substance and detects the interaction of atoms of the substance with the electron beam to create a 3D view.

 A [transmission electron microscope][] (TEM) focuses a beam of electrons through a thin substance and onto a surface to understand the internal structure of a substance.

-An [inverted microscope][] has the light source and condensor on the top and lenses at the bottom.
-An inverted phase contrast microscope is often used to view cells with the phase contrast necessary to accentuate differences in densities since cells are mostly water and clear.

 The lenses of a microscope should be cleaned by a sterile cotton swab dipped in isopropanol and then dried with lens paper.

 When looking through a microscope with two lenses, use both eyes, open them wide, try to move eyelashes away, and then adjust the distance between the two oculars so that both lenses are in view at the same time.
 When first looking at a slide, drop the stage as far down as possible using the coarse adjustment knob, start with the lowest objective lens (typically, 4X for eukaryotes, and 10X for bacteria), increase the aperture to turn the light intensity down, then bring the stage up using the coarse adjustment knob until the object comes into focus, and then use the fine adjustment knob to finish focusing.
 If it is a parfocal microscope, next, switch objective lenses to increase magnification and only use the fine adjustment knob to fine-tune the focus.
 When increasing magnification, consider reducing the aperture to increase light intensity.
 Before switching to the 100X objective lens, move the 40X lens away mid-way to the 100X lens and then use a dropper to add a drop of immersion oil onto the slide which eliminates the air gap between the slide and lens that could scatter light, pass the 100X lens through the oil past the lock point and back to help spread the oil, and then adjust the fine adjustment knob.
 To finish, use the coarse adjustment knob to bring the stage down and clean the oil off the lenses.

 One of the microscope lenses will have a built-in [ocular micrometer][] that shows a ruled scale with 100 divisions.
 These divisions have a different length depending on total magnification: 40X = 25 microns, 100X = 10 microns, 400X = 2.5 microns, 1000X = 1 micron.

+A [microscope slide][] is a thin piece of glass used with microscopes and a slide is typically 75mm long x 26mm high x 1 mm thick.

 ### Phosphate-buffered saline